-- Compensation of employees: This category includes all personnel-related expenditure, i.e. all payments to government employees, both salaries and social contributions.
-Social contributions represent the amounts paid by government for pensions or social security into a social security scheme on behalf of its employees.
-An example would be payments into the Unemployment Insurance Fund. - Goods and services: This item refers to all government payments in exchange for goods and services, but excluding capital assets and goods used by government for construction of and improvements to capital assets.
-This item would in most instances be the second largest spending item for departments.
+• Compensation of employees: This category includes all current personnel-related payments, i.e. all payments to government employees, both salaries and wages and social contributions.
+Social contributions represent the amounts paid by government as employer for pensions or social security into a social security scheme on behalf of its employees.
+An example would be payments into the Unemployment Insurance Fund (UIF).
+This category excludes capitalised compensation.

+- Goods and services: This item refers to all government payments in exchange for goods and services, but excluding capital assets and goods used by government for construction of and improvements to capital assets.
+This item would in most instances be the second-largest spending item for departments.
 The specific details of purchases of each department are provided, giving an indication of the largest spending items by department.
 For example, in an education department school books could be listed, while in a health department medicines might appear.
-This allows the classification to be adapted for the particular data needs of each department, thereby facilitating oversight and policy analysis.

-- Interest and rent on land: This item is defined as payment for the use of borrowed money (interest on loans and bonds) and use of land (rent).
+This allows the classification to be adapted for the particular data needs of each department, which facilitates oversight and policy analysis. - Interest and rent on land: This item is defined as payment for the use of borrowed money (interest on loans and bonds) and use of land (rent).
 It is distinguished from the repayment of borrowed money, which is classified under financing. - Financial transactions in assets and liabilities: This item consists mainly of lending to employees and public corporations for policy purposes.
 The reason for expensing this payment rather than treating it as financing is that, unlike other financial transactions, the purpose of the transaction is not market oriented.